PhilipYip1988/python-tutorials/007_code_blocks/readme.md

 ![049_for_loop](./images/049_for_loop.png)

-A range object could also be used to reproduce this.
+A range object would be better suited to reproduce printing the static string ```"hello"``` three times:

 ```
 for _ in range(0, 3, 1):